 Kristy started UMBRELLA SQUARED DESIGN GROUP in January 2016.
 An Entrepreneur to the core, Kristy wants to help others stand-out and succeed in today’s market.
 Kristy’s has over 10 years experience in communications, public relations and graphic design.

 Her varied background allows her to take a balanced approach to her work, and to push beyond just designing “good-looking” material, but instead, creating effective and long-lasting brands for her clients.
 Winner of the 2017 Cloverdale New Business of the Year Award - "The Clovies", her strategy is simple: Love what you do, give it your all, and surround yourself with people whose integrity and sincerity are a reflection of your own.
 And have fun, always have fun.

 Pastor, Pacific Commuity Church

-I have been a member of the Cloverdale Chamber for a number of years and have represented some of Cloverdale’s initiatives around homelessness in that time.
-I am a pastor at Pacific Community Church and my role as Executive Pastor involves the management of facilities, finances, and human resources.
-In the last decade, Pacific has brought leadership to the Cloverdale Christmas Hamper program (now in its 24th year as of 2015), Cloverdale Community Kitchen (2011), Cloverdale Community Garden (2014), Emergency Cold Weather Shelter (2015), and the upcoming launch of a Refugee Sponsorship Program.
-We believe that such initiatives are a way of helping people In Cloverdale do great and purposeful things together as a community.
+Jim has been a member of the Cloverdale Chamber for a number of years and has represented some of Cloverdale’s initiatives around homelessness in that time.
+Jim is a Pastor at Pacific Community Church, where his role as Executive Pastor involves the management of facilities, finances, and human resources.
+In the last decade, Pacific has brought leadership to the Cloverdale Christmas Hamper program (now in its 24th year as of 2015), Cloverdale Community Kitchen (2011), Cloverdale Community Garden (2014), and Emergency Cold Weather Shelter (2015).
+They believe that such initiatives are a way of helping people In Cloverdale do great and purposeful things together as a community.

 CEO, Copytek Print Centres